object-oriented-python/object-oriented-programming/doc/source/5_abstract_data_types.rst

 types that illustrate the distinction between the mathematical properties of a type and the concrete details of its implementation.
-There are many other abstract data types, some of which you will have already met, and we will encouter a few more in this course.
+There are many other abstract data types, some of which you will have already met, and we will encounter a few more in this course.
 For context, here are a few other examples.

 set
     A set is an unordered collection of objects with the property that objects